dylan-lang/sphinx-extensions/dylandomain/reference.rst

 ^^^^^^^^^^^^^^^^^

    A way to distinguish one method from another -- generally a list of the types of its required parameters.
+It cannot contain parentheses.
 This option is required in `dylan:method::`_ directives.

    :Syntax: ``:specializer: EXPRESSION, EXPRESSION, ...``